 Wash and soak dried green peas overnight.

-Drain the water and cook peas with 3 cups water in the pressure cooker for 3 whistles or until soft and keep it aside.
+Drain the water and cook dried peas with 3 cups water in the pressure cooker for 3 whistles or until soft and keep it aside.

 Heat oil in a pan.

 Add onions and cook until they are soft and the raw smell disappears.
-Add green chillies, ginger garlic paste, tomatoes and cook until soft, turn off the heat.
+Add green chillies, ginger garlic paste, tomatoes, and cook until soft.
+Then, turn off the heat.

-Allow the veggies to cool down completely, grind to a smooth paste.
+Let the vegetables cool down completely, then grind them into a smooth paste.

-Heat the same pan, add the ground onion tomato paste, water, ground spice mix, coriander powder, garam masala, chilli powder.
-Mix until well combined.
+Heat the same pan and add the ground onion tomato masala paste, water, spice mix, coriander powder, garam masala, and chilli powder.
+Mix until thoroughly combined.

-Now add mashed potatoes, boiled peas, salt.
-Stir well and cook on medium-high heat for 10-15 minutes and turn off the heat.
+Add salt, mashed potatoes, and cooked peas.
+Stir the mixture well and cook over medium-high heat for 10-15 minutes, then switch off the heat.

-Crush 5-6 puris and place them in a bowl.
+Take 5-6 puris, crush them, and put them in a bowl.

 Pour 2-3 ladles of peas gravy into the mixture.

-Add a tbsp green chutney and a tbsp sweet tamarind chutney.
+Add a tablespoon of green chutney and a tablespoon of sweet tamarind chutney.

-Top it with handful chopped onions, tomatoes, coriander and sev.
+Top it off with a handful of chopped onions, tomatoes, finely chopped coriander leaves, and sev.

-Enjoy the hot and spicy masala puri chaat.
+Serve the hot and spicy masala puri immediately.